roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 I actually got to play against the pool I opened!
 I almost lost to Rage Reflection in game one, but luckily my maindeck Gleeful Sabotage came through via topdeck.
-Merrow Rootcutters gave me a lot of trouble, so I sided in 2 Inquisitor&'s Snare for Mercy Killing and Aethertow.
+Merrow Rootcutters gave me a lot of trouble, so I sided in 2 Inquisitor's Snare for Mercy Killing and Aethertow.

 In game 2 he had a perfect curve for turns 1-3 but then stalled on four lands.
 I later found out he was holding something like three five-drops in his hand, including the Demigod of Revenge.
 I manage to drop my Swans before his fifth land and bring the race close enough for me to kill in 1-2 swings.
 By then he manages to draw a second mountain and play Kulrath Knight.
-I&'m stupid here and think the Wither would affect the Swans (it won&'t), so when his Knight blocks I hit it with Inquisitor&'s Snare.
+I'm stupid here and think the Wither would affect the Swans (it won't), so when his Knight blocks I hit it with Inquisitor's Snare.

-Next turn he plays Demigod but doesn&'t attack, seeing as how I could swing back for maybe lethal.
-We stare off for a few turns; I can&'t afford to swing as he&'ll just block the Swans and draw a bunch of cards.
+Next turn he plays Demigod but doesn't attack, seeing as how I could swing back for maybe lethal.
+We stare off for a few turns; I can't afford to swing as he'll just block the Swans and draw a bunch of cards.
 Finally he draws the sixth land and lays down Rage Reflection, pumps Demigod with Revelsong Horn then swings with the big mean 6/5 flying double-striker.
-He&'s tapped out, at five life, with no other fliers.
+He's tapped out, at five life, with no other fliers.
 I have the Swans and Barkshell Blessing in hand.
-I block the Demigod and tell him the Swans don&'t die.
+I block the Demigod and tell him the Swans don't die.
 He reads the card, shakes his head and draws his twelve cards.
 I untap, swing with the Swans and show him the pump for the win.

 Round 3 vs WG 2-0 win

-I&'m paired down for some reason.
+I'm paired down for some reason.
 My opponent starts with early Scuttlemutts, and I hit Wilt-Leaf Cavs on turn three and Shield of the Oversoul on turn four.
-I&'m gambling that my opponent won&'t realize the Scuttlemutt trick, as he seems genuinely distressed at the 5/6/ vigilant indestructible flier, so I keep swinging till I win.
+I'm gambling that my opponent won't realize the Scuttlemutt trick, as he seems genuinely distressed at the 5/6/ vigilant indestructible flier, so I keep swinging till I win.
 Game two I open with the same turns 3 and 4 and win easily.
 After the game I tell him about the Scuttlemutt trick.

 My sweaty hands seem to be getting worse by the way.